YaraZ1/Portfolio/README.md

 # Portfolio
-In this project we will be cleaning data in SQL.
+In this project I will be cleaning data in SQL.